Host System Requirements

-For more information, see Install Server Components.
+For more information, please see Install Server Components.

 The management console can push the web application to the same system or to a remote web server.
-If the web site will be hosted on a remote system relative to the management console, you must enable Remote COM access on the web server to support an automated installation of the web site.

 The Privileged Identity web service is required by the web app, PowerShell, and session recording.

 You must install certain components of IIS and application server roles on the host server.
-The web service requires IIS 8.5 or above, which, in turn, requires Windows Server 2012 R2 or above (we recommend using the most current version of Windows Server).
+The web service requires IIS 8.5 or above, which, in turn, requires Windows Server 2012 R2 or above.
+We recommend using the most current version of Windows Server.